mbucko/openleetcode/README.md

 ### How To Use
 The above example runs **TwoSum** problem using **C++**.
-After the build succeeds the following directory structure will be generated
+After the build succeeds the following directory structure will be generated in the folder specified by ``--problem_builds_dir`` flag.
+In this example it's a folder called ``problem_builds`` as follows:.

 - problem_builds
   - problems